Alice Parisi

-Alice Parisi (born 11 December 1990) is an Italian football midfielder, currently playing for Italian Serie A club Fiorentina.
-She previously played for ACF Trento, ASD Bardolino, UPC Tavagnacco and Sassuolo.
+Alice Parisi (born 11 December 1990) is an Italian former footballer who played as a midfielder.
+She previously played for ACF Trento, ASD Bardolino, ASD UPC Tavagnacco and Sassuolo.

+International career

 She has been a member of the Italian national team.
 She played her first match with the senior team in July 2007 against Mexico.
 The following year she was a member of the Under-19 team that won 2008 U-19 European Championship, where she scored the decisive goal in the final.

 She subsequently took part in the 2009 European Championship qualifying and final tournament.
 Consolidating her place in the team throughout the 2011 World Cup qualifying and began the 2013 European Championship qualifying as a starter.

+Parisi was called up to the Italy squad for the 2019 FIFA Women's World Cup.